NDS for Azure - Installation and Management

 • UaaS serial number and authentication code.

-• Serial numbers & authentication codes are available in the Nasuni Portal.
+• Serial numbers and authentication codes are available in the Nasuni Portal.

 Note: NDS is available at no additional cost.
 Contact your Account Manager to request licensing for NDS.